sriksmachi/rbei/README.md

 A Hackathon Project for Robert Bosch Engineering and Business Solutions

+Business Problem
+- Identify household objects on the floor at low latency high MAP
+- Model should be smaller, inference should work on CPU [<1GB, 1-2 core CPU] for edge devices like cleaners
+- Models should be incrementally updatable

 ## Instructors to setup the lab environment

 The below steps only provide an overview, please use the notebook for code artifacts for each of the steps.